The-Anton/django-crud-assignment/README.md

 Staff is user having staff permissions.

-### *Note - You need to provide auth credentials to call these endpoint
+### *Note - You need to provide auth credentials to call these endpoint and filter your results

 ## Neccessary Steps -